flynnwatsonWC/IT5016D-Research-Repository/README.md

 What is an IDE?

 An IDE (Integrated Development Environment) is a software application that enables programmers to develop software with programming languages such as Python, C++ and more.
-With a built-in source code editor and useful tools and features to increase workflow efficiency, IDE's help streamline the process in writing code.
+With a built-in source code editor, and useful tools and features to increase workflow efficiency, IDE's help streamline the process in writing code.
 This includes writing, testing and debugging.
 Some IDE's have a limited amount of progamming languages you can code on, whether it would be for a mobile or desktop application.
 Some common IDE's include Microsoft Visual Studio, Xcode, Android Studio, Atom and IDLE.

 Project References: